mlcommons/GaNDLF/docs/usage.md

 - The predictions will be saved in the same directory as the model if `outputdir` is not passed to `gandlf_run`.
 - For segmentation, a directory will be created per subject ID in the input CSV.
 - For classification/regression, the predictions will be generated in the `outputdir` or `modeldir` as a CSV file.
-- Logs directory will be generated in the `outputdir` or `modeldir` if not specified
+- Logs directory will be generated in the same directory as the model if `outputdir` is not specified.

 ### Logging levels
-Logging levels are compatible with the [Python logging library](https://docs.python.org/3/library/logging.html#levels).
+The log messages produced by a specific component each have their own designated log levels.
+If a message's log level is equal to or higher in priority than the log level setting of its component, it will be displayed.
+Otherwise, it will be suppressed.
+This feature enables you to selectively mute extensive sets of log messages that aren't pertinent and enhance the detail of logs for relevant components.
+The anticipated log level values, ranked from most to least critical, are as follows:
+* `logging.CRITICAL`
+* `logging.ERROR`
+* `logging.WARNING`
+* `logging.INFO`
+* `logging.DEBUG`
+* `logging.NOTSET`

+See documentation for the Python logging module for more information on log levels: https://docs.python.org/3/library/logging.html#levels.

+In GaNDLF logs levels are set as follows:
 - `std.err` is set to `ERROR` level
 - `gandlf.log` file is set to `DEBUG` level if `verbose` pararameter is `True`, otherwise set to `WARNING`.
 The default logging level is `WARNING`; `verbose` parameter can be specified in a configuration file.